TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 38/Isaiah 38.18.md

 ---

-For Sheol cannot praise thee, death cannot celebrate thee: They that go down into the pit cannot hope for thy truth.
+For Sheol can't praise you.
+Death can't celebrate you.
+Those who go down into the pit can't hope for your truth.